-Silas Hite is an Emmy nominated artist and composer currently living and working in Los Angeles, California.
-His commercial scores have garnered a Cyber Gold Lion award from Cannes, a Grand Effie Award and Adweek's Spot of the Year.
+Silas Hite is an Emmy award winning artist and composer currently living and working in Los Angeles, California.
+His commercial scores have garnered an Emmy, a Grand Clio, a Cannes Cyber Gold Lion, a Grand Effie and Adweek's Spot of the Year.

 He has written memorable scores for some of the biggest video games and television shows of the past ten years and contributed music to both blockbuster and independent films.
 He has a large collection of unique instruments and plays many of them on his projects.
 He loves to play drums, guitar, bass, synth, keys, accordion, mandolin, organ and percussion instruments from around the world.